theodox/tadwtf/tadwtf_outline.md

 		+ #Strategy:
 			- the "Mister carson side"
 			- logistics, planning, bullshit checking
+			- this is big-picture stuff
+			- technically focused
+			- emphasis on picking right workflows and tools design
 		+ #Tactics
 			- the "heal spam" side
 			- daily contacts, small jobs, help desk work
+			- this is small picture stuff: keeping people happy day to day
 	- you need both!
 		- balance shifts over the course of the project
 		- more strategy early, more tactics late